 With over 18,000 Washington DC residents biking to work daily, Washington is one of the most bike-friendly cities in the United States.
-With its extensive network of bike lanes and trails, as well as its flat terrain, it’s easy to see why cycling is so popular in the district.
+With its extensive network of bike lanes and trails and its flat terrain, it’s easy to see why cycling is so popular in the district.
 Unfortunately, this also means there are more opportunities for bicycle accidents to happen.

 If you are injured in a bicycle accident, contact an accident lawyer.
 At Chaikin, Sherman, Cammarata & Siegel, P.C., we have years of experience helping cyclists get the compensation they need and deserve.
 We understand the complex laws that apply to bicycle accidents, and we are here to help you get the justice you deserve.